leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 We recently had to machine a rocket engine and noticed that it would have been really helpful to have some 3D printed fixtures to hold that irregularly shaped object in place.

-Building a fixture is not a trival task.
+Building a fixture is not a trivial task.
 What if we could automate it for many cases?

 So, let's try this.